shoeffner/mthesis/src/gaze_library.md

 video path, allowing to analyze static images and video files as needed.

-The `FaceLandmarks` step employs dlib's +HoG classifier with a pretrained model.
-The model path can be adjusted using the `model` attribute, by default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during Gaze's build process.
+The `FaceLandmarks` step employs dlib's +HoG classifier with a pretrained model (see SECTION REFERENCE).
+The model path can be adjusted using the `model` attribute.
+By default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during Gaze's build process.
 The path has to be specified relative to the model directory.

+To estimate the head pose the `HeadPoseEstimation` step is configured with an abstract 3D model of the head.
+The model is defined using the three parameters `landmark_indices`, `model`, and `model_scale`.
+The landmark indices are a list of integers corresponding to the landmarks of @Sagonas2016, but with an offset of $-1$ since @Sagonas2016 use 1-based indexing, while dlib uses 0-based indexing.
+The default model uses six landmarks (see SECTION REFERENCE).

 The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code